msawangwan/msawangwan.github.io/_article/ruby_latest_ubuntu1404.md

 * * *

-the important command here is the second one. the first command lists the available versions to install, while the third command lists the versions installed via rvm.
+the important command here is the second one. the first command lists possible versions to install, while the third command lists the versions on the system managed by rvm.

 good luck.